We had no idea we’d make $103,457.98 our first year blogging.

 It wasn’t until we felt that we had really mastered Pinterest that we moved on to Google SEO and other platforms.

-How Do I Choose a Traffic Source?
+How Do I Choose a Traffic Source that will generate revenue?

 There are tons of different factors to consider here, including: